 “Natures first green is gold, Her hardest hue to old.
 Her early leaf’s a flower, But only so an hour.
 Then leaf subsides to leaf, So Eden sank to grief.
 So dawn goes down today, Nothing gold can stay.” ~ Robert Frost

 I memorized this poem the first time I ever heard it … I was probably 12 or 13 but I don’t think I understood the reference to youth.
-Nor did I comprehend the ultimate implication that lies in understanding that youth – like nature’s gold and like Eden – eventually slips away.
+Nor did I comprehend the ultimate implication that lies in understanding that youth – like nature’s gold and like Eden – eventually, albeit slowly, slips away.
 Still, I find it lovely and if anything, inspiring.
 Because although youth in itself may slowly evaporate, her memories and lessons will linger and it’s up to you to heed what you will.
 In other words, don’t wait until it’s too late to open your eyes … even the smallest of revelations can be big.

 Stay gold Ponyboy.
 Stay gold.